 The first three were present in concentrations exceeding the lab’s HGL, meaning they all posed a potential health risk.
 Bromochloromethane was detected in concentrations below the Reporting Limit, so its safety in our water couldn’t be evaluated.

-AquaBliss claims to “effectively reduce dirt, chlorine, trihalomethanes (THMs), and more”—but how did it perform in our testing?
+AquaBliss claims to “effectively reduce dirt, chlorine, trihalomethanes (THMs), and more”—but was it capable of reducing the DBPs in our water?

-This was confusing to us given that the filter reportedly contains a blend of three types of media that are all generally very effective at removing chlorine: calcium sulfite, redox media, and activated carbon.
-Interestingly, Aquabliss sells two similar shower filter models that are reportedly more effective at removing chlorine.
+We didn’t expect this result, especially as the filter reportedly contains a blend of three types of media that are all generally very effective at removing chlorine: calcium sulfite, redox media, and activated carbon.
+Interestingly, AquaBliss sells two similar shower filter models that are reportedly more effective at removing chlorine.
 We’re considering testing one of these to see if it’s capable of reducing 100% chlorine, as we’d expect.

 Water Hardness